JVictorV/questions-component/README.md

 - **[app-masters/react-native-ui-kit](https://github.com/app-masters/react-native-ui-kit)**: The component uses this ui kit for some of its styling.

-**Before using the component, follow the installation and usage steps of each dependecy first.**
+**Before using the component, follow the installation and usage steps of each dependency first.**

 ## Known errors
 - If you get the error ```TypeError: Cannot read property 'ph3' of null```:
-    You are not calling ```startStyles(AppStyles)``` from the [app-masters/react-native-ui-kit](https://github.com/app-masters/react-native-ui-kit) dependecy.
-Check this dependecy installation instructions.
+    You are not calling ```startStyles(AppStyles)``` from the [app-masters/react-native-ui-kit](https://github.com/app-masters/react-native-ui-kit) dependency.
+Check this dependency installation instructions.

 ## Data example
 This is an example of the metadata Json: